Catfight (video game)

-Catfight (also known as Cat Fight and CatFight: The Ultimate Female Fighting Game) is a fighting video game developed by American studio Phantom Card and published in 1996 by Atlantean Interactive (front for pornographic film company Vivid Entertainment) for Microsoft Windows.
-Several publications have included it on lists of the worst video games ever made.
+Catfight (also known as Cat Fight and CatFight: The Ultimate Female Fighting Game) is a fighting video game developed by American studio Phantom Card and published in 1996 by Atlantean Interactive for Microsoft Windows.
+It received negative reviews from critics.

 Plot

 The plot of Catfight revolves around a dark goddess Shinma and 10 female warriors competing to challenge her and obtain the ultimate power.
 The game's advertisement on Atlantean Interactive's website states: "Join eleven of the fiercest female warriors from across the Ethers [sic] as they battle it out for the ultimate power of the Universe!
 Watch the head-to-head fighting assault blaze its way to your screen -- with the hottest women in games engaging in the most violent fighting techniques imaginable!
 Some of the things you must endure are disembowelment, decapitation, and worse!
 It's the ultimate life versus death struggle, where you must pulverize your opponent in eight awesome arenas to survive!
 Here is your chance to claim your place next to the most awesome women in the galaxy!"